 This creamy gluten-free potato salad is the perfect side dish to serve alongside any summer meal.
 This recipe will turn everyone into a potato salad lover, and since it's gluten-free, the whole party can enjoy it.

-This creamy potato has all the best ingredients, it's a recipe that I have been making for years, and it has turned more than one potato salad hater into a total potato salad lover.
+This creamy potato has all the best ingredients.
+It's a recipe I have been making for years, and it has turned more than one potato salad hater into a total potato salad lover.
 There is just something about soft, fluffy potato mixed with a little bit of crunch and coated in the best creamy sauce.
 It really is the best potato salad recipe there is.

 Is potato salad gluten-free?

 Yes, traditionally, the ingredients for potato salad are gluten-free.
 That is not to say all potato salads are gluten-free because there could be some hidden gluten in some of the ingredients, especially store-bought varieties.
 This gluten-free potato salad uses simple ingredients, so it is easy to make in no time.

 - Potatoes - I only use golden potatoes for potato salad.